CloudSihmar/introduction-to-kubernetes/KubernetesAPIsAndAccess.md

 - SelfSubjectRulesReview​: A review which shows allowed actions for a user within a particular namespace.

 The use of reconcile allows a check of authorization necessary to create an object from a file.
 No output indicates the creation would be allowed.

-## Optimistic Concurrency

-The default serialization for API calls must be JSON.
-There is an effort to use Google's protobuf serialization, but this remains experimental.
-While we may work with files in a YAML format, they are converted to and from JSON.

-Kubernetes uses the resourceVersion value to determine API updates and implement optimistic concurrency.
-In other words, an object is not locked from the time it has been read until the object is written.

-Instead, upon an updated call to an object, the resourceVersion is checked, and a 409 CONFLICT is returned, should the number have changed.
-The resourceVersion is currently backed via the modifiedIndex parameter in the etcd database, and is unique to the namespace, kind, and server.
-Operations which do not change an object, such as WATCH or GET, do not update this value.

 ## Using Annotations